Tax season can be stressful. It can be even more stressful if you realize you are quickly approaching a tax deadline you can’t meet.

 Federal tax returns and tax payments are due in March or April, depending on your filing type.

-• Individual / Sole Proprietor: Form 1040 is usually due on April 15, but the actual due date in any given year could be different based on when April 15th falls and if there are any Federal or Washington DC holidays on that day.
+- Individual / Sole Proprietor: Form 1040 is usually due on April 15, but the actual due date in any given year could be different based on when April 15th falls and if there are any Federal or Washington DC holidays on that day.
+Due to holidays, the deadline in 2022 is April 18 for most taxpayers.
 Sole proprietors need to also submit Schedule C on their personal tax returns.

 Note that businesses that file tax returns for a fiscal year (not for a calendar year), have different deadlines.